Jiansen/TAkka/takka-gatling/README.md

                              |- package.scala
 </code></pre>

+## Major Changes
+* ConsoleDataWriter is rewritten using FSM
+* FileDataWriter is rewritten using FSM
+* Actions is a subclass of Actor[Session]
+* DataWriter is a subclass of Actor[DataWriterMessage]

 #TODO
-* rewrite com.excilys.ebi.gatling.core.result.writer.ConsoleDataWriter using FSM
-* rewrite com.excilys.ebi.gatling.core.result.writer.FileDataWriter using FSM
 * Runner.Scala Line 107